Content Design

 The Finished Profile

-The banner, publish button, and dynamic prompts work in tandem to create a thoughtful and intuitive user experience that is centered on establishing trust with Thrive Out Loud users.
+The banner, publish button, and dynamic prompts work in tandem to create a thoughtful and intuitive user experience that is centered on creating a safe space for Thrive Out Loud users.
 They can confidently and easily complete and publish their profiles, knowing exactly what information is being shared and when.
 It is also easy for the user to understand how their profile will look to others, and what additional content buckets they have the opportunity to fill out.

 Final Thoughts